Hidhid8/TIC3001_Task1B/demo/task1b/README.md

 > As you can see, Ingress controllers live in a different namespace called "ingress-nginx" by design.

 <!-- [TODO] explain the architecture of this. -->
+"Accept traffic from outside the Kubernetes platform, and load balance it to pods (containers) running inside the platform" https://www.nginx.com/resources/glossary/kubernetes-ingress-controller/#:~:text=An%20Ingress%20controller%20abstracts%20away,containers)%20running%20inside%20the%20platform

 ### Step 2: Create a Service for your Deployment